yuvalweber/Ubuntu-Domain-Add-Playbook/README.md

 ## Common Issues
-1) the first mistake I did was to give all the pam files, and the nsswitczh.conf file permissions of ‘0600’.
+1) the first mistake I did was to give all the pam files, and the nsswitch.conf file permissions of ‘0600’.
 Because, I did this only root could read the file and not sssd, so when I authenticate to the domain, it didn’t know where to search for my account content (like the group file, password file, etc…), so it showed me that I am authenticating as “no name”.
 2) the second mistake I did was that I didn’t added the pam_oddjob_mkhomedir.so to the common-session file.

 ![alt text](./images/oddjob.png)